 When we’re juggling so many things on a daily basis, there are times when it seems easier to put off change and innovation, especially when implementing new ideas isn’t going to deliver immediate results.

-But there are other times when the only way forward is through change and when ideas become essential for tackling unforeseen challenges.
+But there are other times when the only way forward is through change and when ideas become essential for tackling unforeseen challenges, such as unexpected external changes (pandemics, a stock market crash, etc.) or internal changes (a key stakeholder’s death, budget cuts, etc).
 At these times, innovation mustn’t be put on the back burner, since new ideas can provide a much-needed way forward by solving short-term challenges and delivering solutions to enable your business to continue to thrive.

-In today’s unprecedented and challenging times, we’re keen to offer Idea Drop’s support to help manage the sea change that’s happening all around us.
-With that in mind, we’ve created a three-phase change-management strategy to guide you through this crisis and help turn challenges into opportunities.
+With that in mind, we’ve created a three-phase change management strategy to guide you through any type of change or crisis and to help turn challenges into opportunities.

 When we’re faced with unexpected and unforeseen challenges, stress and anxiety often kick in.
 Some people are natural problem solvers and are more easily able to deal with a crisis but, for most of us, feeling anxious is our initial response to significant challenges like the coronavirus crisis.

 That’s why phase one of our strategy comes down to a simple five-step action plan enabling you to relieve the anxiety, prepare yourself for what’s coming next and get everyone on board to help you solve the immediate challenges:

 1. Create a safe space for employees to express their ideas and concerns.